fl1ger/deleg/README.md

-# Parameterized Nameserver Delegation with NS2 and NS2T
+#  Extensible Delegation for DNS

-This is the working area for the individual Internet-Draft, "Parameterized Nameserver Delegation with NS2 and NS2T".
+This is the working area for the Internet-Draft, "Extensible Delegation for DNS".

 ## Building the Draft